-The grantee is responsible to see that NCOHV grant funded projects are maintained and operated in a condition equal to what existed when the project was completed, normal wear and tear is excepted.
-Maintenance and operations standards should be adopted upon completion of the project.
+The grantee is responsible to see that NCOHV grant funded projects are maintained and operated in a condition equal to what existed when the project was completed; normal wear and tear is accepted.
+Maintenance and operations standards must be addressed during the landowner/manager approval negotiation and adopted upon completion of the project.